jianingroja/react-todo-151/README.md

 ## third commit 08/10

-Took half afternoon perfecting css to make lookable...
+Took half afternoon making css lookable, it's so perfect now!!!...

 - css is in order, but is not fully understood, and still possess the possibility of stepping into chaos..
 - Will do improvement in the future